DimensionalDevelopment/DimDoors/README.md

 ## Bugs and Suggestions
 Experiencing a bug or just have a suggestion that is in-line with the mod's lore?
 Make a ticket about it!

-### For Bugs
+### Bug Reports
+You can report any bugs you find on [the issues page](https://github.com/DimensionalDevelopment/DimDoors/issues).
+Please include the following information:

- - Include the mod version (if it was built by the team)
+ - The version of the mod you're using
- - Minecraft Version (different versions can experience bugs that are not available in others)
+ - Your Minecraft version (different versions can experience bugs that are not available in others)
- - Forge Version (different versions can experience bugs that are not available in others)
+ - Your forge version (different versions can experience bugs that are not available in others)
- - And a link to the error, preferablly, to PasteBin
+ - A list of other mods you're using, if the issue does not happen with only Dimensional Doors installed
+ - A crash report, or preferably a full log (latest.log and debug.log).
+We have a paste site at https://paste.dimdev.org/

-### For Suggestions
+### Suggestions
- - Include a detailed description with what you would like to see in the mod
- - It is also recommended that you explain how it can fit into the mods lore.
+For suggestions, please join [our discord server](https://discord.gg/f27hdrM), or [create a Github issue](https://github.com/DimensionalDevelopment/DimDoors/issues).
+Please include a detailed description with what you would like to see in the mod and explain how it can fit into the mods lore.

 ## Contributing
 There are many ways to contribute to the project.
 We encourage you to join our Discord server if you have any questions about how to contribute.